 Use water carefully: While over a billion people worldwide lack access to water, hotels can use up to 1,500 litres daily per occupied room.
 There are small steps each department can take to manage excess water consumption and reduce negative environmental impact.

 Prevent food waste: One-third of all food produced for human consumption is wasted every year, costing approximately one trillion dollars.
 Reducing food waste not only makes environmental sense – it makes financial sense as well.

 By focusing on these areas, hotel operators will not only increase their sustainability standards, but also, they will improve the overall efficiency of the kitchen's operation.
 Do you want to know more about how to pursue a sustainable and profitable business?
-Download our guide with 6 tips to operate a more sustainable hotel kitchen.
+Download the guide with 6 tips to operate a more sustainable hotel kitchen.